aalaa-sehsah/pdb-dataset/readme.md

 # pdb-dataset

-We generate from the downloaded full-atom protein files, a distance matrix representation of their tertiary structure.
+Generate from the full-atom protein files, a distance matrix representation of their tertiary structure.

 ## Environment